tuletech/report_cat/README.md

 # TODO

- * Change cohort reports to identify cohort by sym and use factory, rather than instance of class
  * Fix pending spec due to Travis problem

  * Add a AnnotatedReport class - base report left joined to an "annotation" report